devlooped/azdo/README.md

 `http://build.azdo.io/{org}/{project}/{id}`

-The ID can be either a specific ID or a build definition ID.
+The ID can be either a specific ID or a build definition ID (a.k.a. pipeline ID).
 The linkinator will automatically redirect to the right thing.

 ## Releases

 `http://releases.azdo.io/{org}/{project}/{id}`

-The ID can be either a specific ID or a build definition ID.
+The ID can be either a specific release ID or a release definition ID.
 The linkinator will automatically redirect to the right thing.

 ## Work Items